NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
+- 2020-09-30: Updated examples and added ability to reverse axes direction.

 - 2020-07-05: Added feature to change spider axes and axes labels edge color.

 - 2020-06-17: Allow logarithmic scale to be set to one or more axis.